Police Emergency

 • Consider the risks before un-securing(unlocking) rooms.

 If you are approached by police officers, keep your hands visible.
 Do not run up to them if you see them approaching.
 They are trained to handle active shooters in certain situations.
 An initial team of police officers will be trying to stop the shooter and will not be stopping to assist others at this time.
 Remember, the shooter will not stop until they are stopped by an outside force.
 Consider the risks before un-securing(unlocking) rooms.
-If doubt exists for the safety of the individuals inside the room, the area should remain secured.
+If doubt exists about the safety of the individuals inside the room, the area should remain secured.

 Download a PDF